Helperbird/website/src/pages/help/admin/setting-chrome-storage-managed-keys.md

 updated: false
 layout: templates/new/help/post-new.html
 title: Setting Chrome Storage Managed Keys for Helperbird
-description:
-  Learn how to set Chrome storage managed keys using Google Admin Console with this comprehensive Helperbird guide for admins.
-Step-by-step instructions to ensure secure and compliant policy management for your organization.
+description: Learn how to set Chrome storage managed keys using Google Admin Console.
+Step-by-step instructions for admins to configure secure policy management for Helperbird in your organization.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, managed keys, Chrome policy
 url: help/setting-chrome-storage-managed-keys/
 permalink: help/setting-chrome-storage-managed-keys/
-name: 'Robert James '
+name: Robert James
-headerTags: []
+headerTags:
+  - tag: adding-helperbird-for-your-ou
+    title: Adding Helperbird for Your OU
+  - tag: applying-managed-keys
+    title: Applying Managed Keys
+  - tag: verifying-and-troubleshooting
+    title: Verifying and Troubleshooting
+tags:
-tags: admin
+  - admin
+  - helpguides
+  - adminHelpGuides
 img: assets/images2/uploads/add-a-heading.png
 date: 2016-01-04
 youtubeId: vwT8SAJfU3E
 cardTitle: Managed Keys
-featureDescription:
-  Learn how to set Chrome storage managed keys using Google Admin Console with this comprehensive Helperbird guide for admins.
-Step-by-step instructions to ensure secure and compliant policy management for your organization.
+featureDescription: Learn how to set Chrome storage managed keys using Google Admin Console.
+Step-by-step instructions for admins to configure secure policy management for Helperbird in your organization.
 footer: true
 header: true
 ---

-This guide walks you through applying Helperbird’s JSON policy in the Google Admin Console so you can enforce two key settings across your domain.
+This guide shows you how to set Chrome storage managed keys for Helperbird in your Google Workspace.
+Managed keys allow you to enforce subscription settings and admin controls across your organizational unit through Chrome's policy system.

-> TL;DR: You’ll open the Helperbird extension settings at **Devices → Chrome → Apps & extensions**, pick your OU, click **Helperbird**, then paste the JSON below into the **Policy for extensions** (or **Extension settings/JSON**) section and hit **Save**.

-## Prerequisites

-**Administrator access** to the Google Admin Console (admin.google.com).
+**Before you start:** You'll need administrator access to the Google Admin Console and Helperbird's extension ID: **ahmapmilbkfamljbpgphfndeemhnajme**

-The Helperbird Chrome extension is either already added to your OU or you know the **extension ID**.

-**Helperbird Extension ID (Chrome):** **ahmapmilbkfamljbpgphfndeemhnajme**
+---

-## Add or Locate the Helperbird Extension
+## Adding Helperbird for Your OU

-1. Sign in to  [admin.google.com](https://admin.google.com) with an admin account.
+### Step 1: Access Your Organizational Unit

-2. Go to **Devices** → **Chrome** → **Apps & extensions** → **Users & browsers**.
-3. Select the **Organizational Unit (OU)** you want to configure.
+Log into **admin.google.com** and go to **Devices** → **Chrome** → **Apps & extensions** → **Users & browsers**.
+Select the Organizational Unit you want to configure.

-4. If Helperbird isn’t listed:
+---

+### Step 2: Add Helperbird

-Click **+** → **Add from Chrome Web Store**.
-Search for **Helperbird** or paste the ID **ahmapmilbkfamljbpgphfndeemhnajme**.
+If Helperbird isn't already listed for this OU, click **+** and select **Add from Chrome Web Store**.
+Search for Helperbird or paste the extension ID: **ahmapmilbkfamljbpgphfndeemhnajme**

+---

+### Step 3: Set Installation Policy

-Set **Installation policy** to **Force install** (recommended) or your preferred setting.
+Set the **Installation policy** to **Force install** (recommended) so the extension installs automatically for all users in this OU.
+Click **Save**, then click on the Helperbird tile to open its settings.
-Click **Save**.

-5. Click the **Helperbird** tile to open its settings panel for the selected OU.

-## Apply the JSON Policy (isAdmin & subKey)

-In the Helperbird settings panel, locate the **Policy** section.

-Depending on your Admin Console version, this may appear as:
-**Policy for extensions**
-**Additional settings**
-**Extension settings (JSON)**.
+**Tip:** If you manage multiple OUs, you'll need to repeat these steps for each one.
+Child OUs can override parent OU settings, so make sure you're configuring the right OU.

+---

+## Applying Managed Keys

+### Step 1: Open the Policy Editor

-2. Click **Edit** (or **Add**) to open the JSON editor.
+In the Helperbird settings panel, find the **Policy for extensions** section (it might also be called "Additional settings" or "Extension settings").
+Click **Edit** or **Add** to open the JSON editor.

-3. Paste the following JSON, updating the `subKey` value if needed:
+---

+### Step 2: Paste the Managed Keys JSON

+Copy and paste this JSON, replacing `YOUR SUBSCRIPTION KEY` with your actual subscription key:

 ```json
 {